Skip to content

 Comparability over time

-These statistics have been compiled since 1977, but due to legislative changes in 1985 and 1993, the statistics are not strictly comparable over the years.
-Since January 1993 changes in legislation resulted in that certain measures, previously considered as placement in out-of-home care, were transferred to the preventive measures area.
-At the same time, a number of new preventive measures were introduced.
+Since January 1993, changes in legislation have resulted in certain measures previously classified as placements in out-of-home care being transferred to the preventive measures policy area.
+Additionally, a number of new preventive measures were introduced during this period.

 Coherence - cross domain